 Adair-Austin Stadium, Hoyt Athletic Field, and Biff Green Track are home to the football team as well as the men’s and women’s soccer teams and track and field teams.
 The stadium capacity is 2,600 spectators.

-Casado Campus Center houses the dining hall, intramural gymnasium, snack bar, meeting room, University bookstore, the Student Government Association offices, Athletic Director, Campus Life, New Student Orientation, Cheer Coach, Pep Band Director, International Student Services and Vice President of Student Affairs.
+Casado Campus Center houses the dining hall, intramural gymnasium, snack bar, meeting room, University bookstore, the Student Government Association offices, Athletic Director, Campus Life, New Student Orientation, Cheer Coach, Pep Band Director, International Student Services and Vice President of Student.

-College of Adult and Professional Studies/Information Services facility houses personnel for the College of Adult and Professional Studies as well as for the University’s Information Technology departments.
+College of Adult and Professional Studies/Information Services facility houses personnel for the College of Adult and Professional Studies as well as for the University’s Information Services departments.

 Davis Administration Building - Best known for its clock tower seen throughout west Wichita, this building was constructed in 1886.
 It is listed on the National Register of Historic Places.
-This five-story building contains Alumni Auditorium; classrooms; and offices for the President, Admissions, Academic Affairs, Financial Aid, Alumni, University Advancement, and Campus Ministries.
+This five-story building contains Alumni Auditorium; classrooms; and the President’s, Admissions, Academic Affairs, Financial Aid, Alumni, University Relations offices, and Campus Ministries.

 Edmund Stanley Library was built in 1969 and houses more than 100,000 volumes, Internet and information resources, accessible computers, multimedia room and equipment, digital and multimedia configured classrooms, and Quaker and Friends University archives.

 Falcon Flats provides 12 apartments for student housing.

 Falcon Glenn is a housing facility for 50 students on the corner of Glenn and Mentor.

 Forrest C. Lattner Tennis Courts - These courts were dedicated in 1995 and are available for intercollegiate and recreational use.